-The behavioral equations in DOB/U.S. are consistent with economic agents that optimize their behavior subject to economically meaningful constraints.
+The behavioral equations in DOB/U.S. model (subsequently referred to as DOB/U.S.) are consistent with economic agents that optimize their behavior subject to economically meaningful constraints.
 The model's long-run equilibrium is the solution to a dynamic optimization problem carried out by households and firms.
 This approach permits both short-term business cycle fluctuations and long-term equilibrium properties to be handled within a consistent framework.
 This synthesis is made possible by adding adjustment frictions, as well as other departures from the perfectly competitive, instantaneous-adjustment model.